The following are some Technical Assistance Work Products from 1998-2003.

 - A grant awarded to WGA/WIEB;

-- Technical assistance provided to WGA/WIEB by the Electricity Market Studies Group of LBNL and The Regulatory Assistance Project (RAP); and
+- Technical assistance provided to WGA/WIEB by the Electricity Market & Policy Group of LBNL and The Regulatory Assistance Project (RAP); and

 - More limited technical assistance given to the Rocky Mountain Area Transmission Study (RMATS) group by Oak Ridge National Laboratory on transmission technology alternatives.

 This support is provided at the direction of WGA/WEIB staff to CREPC and its working groups.

 - RAP is working with WGA and its subsidiaries WIEB and CREPC to address the critical components of Multi-State Entities (MSEs) and the relationship of these components to state regulatory functions within the Western Interconnect.
 RAP's Electric System Decision Making in Other Regions: A Preliminary Analysis was released in October 2003.
 RAP released a draft of Transmission Planning: Institutional Issues in the West in January 2004.